ecly/window_snapping/README.md

 # WindowSnapping
-Small program for enabling/disabling window snapping to edges in Windows 10 without having to reboot.
+Small program for easily enabling/disabling window snapping to edges in Windows 10 without having to reboot.
-Resets upon reboot.
+Does however reset to default value upon reboot.